Gulf of Aden

-The ancient Greeks regarded the gulf as one of the most important parts of the Erythraean Sea.
+The ancient Greeks regarded the gulf as one of the most important parts of the "Erythraean Sea".
 It later came to be dominated by Muslims, as the area around the gulf converted to Islam.
-From the late 1960s onwards, there started to be an increased Soviet naval presence in the Gulf.
-The importance of the Gulf of Aden declined when the Suez Canal was closed, but it was revitalized when the canal was reopened in 1975, after being deepened and widened by the Egyptian government.
+From the late 1960s onwards, there was an increased Soviet naval presence in the Gulf.
+The importance of the Gulf of Aden declined while the Suez Canal was closed, but it was revitalized when the canal was reopened in 1975, after being deepened and widened by the Egyptian government.

 The waterway is part of the important Suez Canal shipping route between the Mediterranean Sea and the Arabian Sea in the Indian Ocean, with 21,000 ships crossing the gulf annually.
 This route is often used for the delivery of Persian Gulf oil, making the gulf an integral waterway in the world economy.
 Important cities along the Gulf of Aden include the namesake Aden in Yemen.
-Other Yemeni cities are Zinjibar, Shuqrah, Ahwar, Balhaf, Mukalla.
-On the Horn African side, the cities of Djibouti, Berbera and Bosaso.
+Other Yemeni cities are Zinjibar, Shuqrah, Ahwar, Balhaf, Mukalla, Ash-Shihr, al-Hami, Hadibu, and Qulensya.
+On the African side are the cities of Djibouti, Berbera and Bosaso.

 Despite a lack of large-scale commercial fishing facilities, the coastline supports many isolated fishing towns and villages.
 The Gulf of Aden is richly supplied with fish, turtles, and lobsters.
 Local fishing takes place close to the shore; sardines, tuna, kingfish, and mackerel make up the bulk of the annual catches.
 Crayfish and sharks are also fished locally.

-Historical Names
+Historical names

-In antiquity, the modern-day Gulf of Aden was seen as an extension of the Erythraean Sea (Red Sea) Ἐρυθρὰ Θάλασσα, Erythrà Thálassa in Ancient Greek geography.
-The Greeks named several islands within the gulf, including Stratonis Insula, although it is no longer clear which existing islands had which Greek names.
+In antiquity, the ancient Greeks viewed what is now called the Gulf of Aden as an extension of the Erythraean Sea (Red Sea) Ἐρυθρὰ Θάλασσα, Erythrà Thálassa.
+They named several of the islands in the gulf, including one they called Stratonis, although it is no longer clear which Greek name referred to which island.

-In Abu'l-Fida's, A Sketch of the Countries (تقويم البلدان), the present-day Gulf of Aden was called the Gulf of Berbera, which shows how important Berbera was in both regional and international trade during the medieval period.
+In Abu'l-Fida's A Sketch of the Countries (تقويم البلدان), the present-day Gulf of Aden was called the Gulf of Berbera, which shows how important Berbera was in both regional and international trade during the medieval period.